 We had initially expressed an intent to pay dividends in the aggregate amount of \$1.20 per common share on a quarterly basis during the one-year period commencing with the second full quarter following the initial closing of the acquisition of the six vessels that composed our initial fleet, which was the quarter ending March 31, 2009.
-We have, however, determined to temporarily suspend the payment of any dividends and have not yet determined when any dividend payments will be resumed, if at all.
 The declaration and payment of any dividend is subject to the discretion of our board of directors.
-The timing and amount of dividend payments will be in the discretion of our board of directors and be dependent upon our earnings, financial condition, cash requirements and availability, fleet renewal and expansion, restrictions in our loan agreements, the provisions of Marshall Islands law affecting the payment of dividends to shareholders, overall market conditions, and other factors.
+The timing and amount of dividend payments will be in the discretion of our board of directors and be dependent upon our earnings, financial condition, cash requirements and availability, fleet renewal and expansion, restrictions in our loan agreements, including our Alpha Bank loan facility, the provisions of Marshall Islands law affecting the payment of dividends to shareholders, overall market conditions, and other factors.
 Our board of directors may review and amend our dividend policy from time to time in light of our plans for future growth and other factors.